 There's no cure yet for genital herpes.
 Antiviral medications such as acyclovir*, famciclovir, or valacyclovir can reduce the severity and duration of symptoms.
 Treatment should be started as soon as possible and is most effective when started within the first 24 hours of the onset of symptoms.

 After the treatment of an episode of genital herpes, antiviral medications can also be used on a daily basis to prevent breakouts of genital herpes.
 This treatment, also referred to as suppressive therapy, is usually reserved for people who experience more frequent flare-ups (4 or more times per year) or are immunosuppressed.
+For people with less frequent flare-ups, antiviral medications may be given to keep as a supply at home so the person can start the medication at the first sign of another flare-up.
+This is called episodic therapy.

 It is best to avoid any cream or ointment that doesn't contain a specific antiherpes medication.
 This includes any preparation containing cortisone or antibiotics.
 These creams or ointments will not help and in some cases may make things worse.
-Using rubbing alcohol will only sting - and that's about all.
+Using rubbing alcohol will only sting–and that's about all.
 If you are experiencing a lot of pain or discomfort, your doctor may prescribe an appropriate painkiller.

 Other measures people can take to ease a breakout include: